-Now that you have more options at retirement the Trustees are making changes to the investment choices available to you.
-In particular we have changed LifePath to make it more flexible and more tailored to suit your own choices.
+Now that you have more options at retirement we are making changes to the investment choices available to you within the Pfizer schemes.
+In particular we are changing LifePath to make it more flexible and more tailored to suit your own choices.